 Most system costs are reduced by almost 50% with government incentives.
 A typical system saves over $2,000 every year by reducing your electric bill and producing solar renewable energy credits (SRECs).
 In this way, you save twice — at the moment of buying and during the decades of solar energy production.

-A solar system pays for itself in less than 7 years.
+A solar system pays for itself in about 7 years.

 Green Street Solar takes care of the application process and coordinates on your behalf the applications, permits and related paperwork.
 It is through the combination of all available programs and incentives that you will benefit from substantial savings.
 This is how a typical system installed on a home in Delaware works.

 Savings for 10 years

 Solar Renewable Energy Credits (SRECs) are produced by generating power from your solar electric system.
 For each 1000 kWh of electricity produced from your solar system, you will receive 1 SREC.
 These credits can add up to a significant income.

 The current state grant for Delaware comes from the Green Energy Grant Program, which is for Delmarva Power customers.
 Depending on your utility company, you can expect to be eligible for a rebate of up to $3,000 for a solar electric system.